Qi'ra: Description

 Qi'ra is introduced as an earnest thief in love with Han and dreaming of escape from the slums of the planet Corellia.
-They are separated by circumstance, and when they reunite years later, they have both been through li that "Qi'ra is different from the other women I've played, but the similarity is her strength, and her survival instincts.
+They are separated by circumstance, and when they reunite years later, they have both been through life-changing experiences.
+Clarke called Qi'ra a "badass" who "kind of follows a femme fatale arc", and said, "She has a couple of guises, but essentially she is just fighting to stay alive.
+If you've got a really glamorous lady in a really sordid environment, you kind of know the glamour is hiding a few rough roads."
+Solo director Ron Howard described Qi'ra as secretive, slippery, and morally questionable—"a much different sort of a character" from Daenerys Targaryen, Clarke's character from the HBO series Game of Thrones.
+Clarke noted that her Solo character "isn't like the women that you've seen in Star Wars yet", and said that "Qi'ra is different from the other women I've played, but the similarity is her strength, and her survival instincts.
 She just has a bit more grit."
 She said, "We're going to hit you with a character that could very easily well be a dude, because you question her motives.
 That's really ... exciting in the Star Wars universe, because that has never happened."
 Clarke said, "Qi'ra's journey is definitely one of survival and strength.
 The way that I felt about her was yeah this girl has got a core of steel."
 Calling Qi'ra a "galactic femme fatale", Entertainment Weeklys Anthony Breznican wrote:

 This is a character who doesn't want her full resume out there.
 She's a woman of shadows, of secrecy.
 She's a woman of many identities, the truest ones hidden away and only visible to those she trusts, which may be no one ...
 She's also one of the primary forces that shape [Han] the young smuggler.